rcarra-arq/aws-highly-available-webapp-terraform/README.md

 > **Portfolio focus:** this repo doubles as a hands-on case study in
 > **FinOps (cost governance)** and **Reliability Engineering**.
 >
-> - **Cost governance (FinOps)** — standardized `default_tags` (so Cost
+> - **Cost governance (FinOps)**: standardized `default_tags` (so Cost
 >   Explorer can answer *"how much does this project cost?"*), an AWS Budget
 >   with real-spend and forecast alerts, and a per-resource cost breakdown.
 >   → [Cost Governance (FinOps)](#cost-governance-finops)
-> - **Reliability** — multi-AZ Auto Scaling, ELB health checks, CloudWatch
+> - **Reliability**: multi-AZ Auto Scaling, ELB health checks, CloudWatch
 >   alarms driving scaling, and a documented real-world troubleshooting case.
 >   → [Reliability & Troubleshooting](#reliability--troubleshooting)

 ## My reasons

-I wanted to explore and understand this modern reality where everything has to keep running — especially living in a metropolis like mine, where everything is frantic and nothing can stop.
-That came together with something I'd been thinking about in DevOps: the idea of being on-call — if something fails, you have to fix it, no matter the hour.
+I wanted to explore and understand this modern reality where everything has to keep running, especially living in a metropolis like mine, where everything is frantic and nothing can stop.
+That came together with something I'd been thinking about in DevOps: the idea of being on-call.
+If something fails, you have to fix it, no matter the hour.
 I needed to test how to automate that... and that's where the idea for a highly available application came from.